PWk: Prod, Tlk: GS2, Datacash: Live

 Walking isn’t the only way to get around Venice, though – there’s nothing more romantic than being sung to by a gondolier as you’re punted gently down the waterways, or more glamorous than gliding along the Grand Canal in an open-top water taxi.

 When it comes to sightseeing, St. Mark’s Square is a good place to start.
 It’s home to the twin jewels in Venice’s crown, the Palazzo Ducale (or Doge’s Palace) and St. Mark’s Basilica.
 You’ll also find some of Venice’s most elegant cafes here, where diners are serenaded by tuxedo-clad musicians.
+You can get an idea for how to make the most of your time in the city with our guide to spending 48 hours in Venice.

 Dubbed the ’finest drawing room in Europe’ by Napoleon, St. Mark’s Square is the most important piazza in Venice.
 Ascend to the top of the campanile here for an aerial view of the huge square, as well as the rest of Venice’s rooftops and canals.
 A trip out to some of Venice’s smaller islands is well worth doing.
 The most popular are Murano, Burano and Torcello, home to glass-blowing workshops, colourful houses and picturesque gardens.